-Identify signs and symptoms of mental and emotional distress that may require assistance from adults and Demonstrate how to respond when there is a concern about someone’s mental well-being or where someone is considering harming or killing themselves.
+Identify signs and symptoms of mental and emotional distress, in self and others, that may require assistance from adults.
+[HE; SE]

+Demonstrate how to respond (e.g., calling 9-8-8) when there is a concern about one’s own or someone else’s mental well-being or where someone is considering harming or killing themselves.
+[HE; SE]

 Effectively express needs, wants, emotions, and feelings (including affection, love, friendship, concern, anger) in respectful and health-promoting ways.
+[HPE; SE]

-Physical Activity and Fitness [6.3.PF]
+Physical Activity and Fitness [8.3.PF]

+Understand and accept others’ differences during a variety of physical activities.
+[PE]

+Describe how social interaction impacts individual engagement in physical activity.
+[PE; SE]

+Use communication skills to negotiate strategies and tactics in a physical activity setting.
+[PE; SE]

-Exhibit responsible social behaviors by including and cooperating with classmates, asking for help when needed for self and others, and collaborating productively on problem-solving initiatives during adventure activities, large-group initiatives, and/or game play.
+Exhibit responsible social behaviors by respectfully interacting with others, including and cooperating with classmates, asking for help when needed for self and others, maintaining positive relationships, and collaborating productively on problem-solving initiatives during adventure activities, large-group initiatives, and/or game play.
+[HPE; SE]

-Provide feedback to a peer, using teacher-generated guidelines, and incorporate appropriate tone and other communication skills (e.g., eye-contact, body language).
+Provide constructive feedback to a peer, using teacher-generated guidelines, and incorporate appropriate tone and other communication skills (e.g., eye-contact, body language).
+[HPE; SE]

 Collaboratively establish norms and guidelines for resolving conflicts and use those rules/guidelines/agreements to resolve conflict or respond to participants’ ethical and unethical behavior during physical activity.
+[PE; SE]

+Sexual Health [8.3.SH]

+Explain the difference between sexual orientation and gender identity.
+[HE]

+Explain three dimensions of sexual orientation (i.e., identity, attraction, and behavior) and how they are all a part of an individual’s sexual orientation that may or may not align with each other.
+[HE]

+Explain how assigned sex assigned at birth, gender identity, and gender expression are distinct concepts and how they interact with each other.
+[HE]

+Explain that attractions can be romantic, emotional, and/or sexual to an individual of the same gender and/or a different gender(s) and that attractions can change over time.
+[HE]

+Demonstrate the ability to create or maintain positive relationships with people of all gender identities, gender expressions, and sexual orientations.
+[HPE]

-Substance Use and Misuse [6.3.SU]
+Substance Use and Misuse [8.3.SU]

-Analyze social situations in multiple settings (e.g., at home, at school, out with friends, at a party) and influences (e.g., culture, peers, media, perceptions of norms) that could lead to the use of nicotine, electronic vapor products, alcohol, or other illegal (in regard to age or use or type) and potentially harmful substances.
+Analyze social situations in multiple settings (e.g., at home, at school, out with friends, at a party) that could lead to the use of nicotine, electronic vapor products, alcohol, or other illegal (in regard to age, use, or type) and potentially harmful substances.
+[HE]

+Analyze influences (e.g., culture, peers, media, perceptions of norms) that could lead to the use of nicotine, electronic vapor products, alcohol, or other illegal (in regard to age, use, or type) and potentially harmful substances.
+[HE]

 Describe the ways that social characteristics (i.e., socioeconomic status, culture, gender) can impact risk and protective factors for substance use and misuse.
+[HE]

 Summarize and communicate the effects of using legal (e.g., prescription drugs prescribed to you, over-the-counter drugs, and [at a certain age] nicotine, electronic vapor products, alcohol and marijuana) and illegal drugs (e.g., prescription drugs not prescribed to you, cocaine) on brain development and multiple dimensions of health (e.g., physical, social, occupational, mental/emotional).
+[HE]

-Demonstrate effective verbal and nonverbal communication skills to keep self or others safe in substance use- and misuse-related situations (e.g., avoiding riding with a driver who is under the influence, seeking help, leaving a situation).

-Demonstrate effective communication and refusal skills in situations involving substances and analyze how an effective refusal can protect individuals from risk or injury.
+Demonstrate effective verbal and nonverbal communication skills (including refusal) to keep self or others safe in substance use- and misuse-related situations (e.g., avoiding riding with a driver who is under the influence, seeking help, leaving a situation) in order to protect individuals from risk or injury.
+[HE]

 Practice 4: Movement Skills.